 Definition of a Static Website

 A static website is defined by its unchanging content.
-This means that the HTML, CSS, and JavaScript files that make up the site are stored on the server and delivered directly to the user's browser without any server-side processing or database interaction.
-Each page of a static website represents a distinct file on the server.
+Because of that, each page of a static website represents a distinct file on the server.
+Put another way, the HTML, CSS, and JavaScript files that make up the site are stored on the server and delivered directly to the user's browser without any server-side processing or database interaction.
 When a user requests a specific page, the server simply retrieves the corresponding file and sends it back to the user's browser for rendering.

 In essence, static websites are like digital documents that remain the same every time they are accessed.
 This approach is suitable for websites that primarily offer informational content that does not require frequent updates or user interactions, such as portfolios, brochures, or documentation sites.